Research

 How we score stores

 We evaluate stores across 8 factors that determine how confidently AI shopping agents can understand, trust, and recommend them.
-Our analysis is automated, systematic, and updated continuously.

 Read the full methodology